Volume I: The Books of the Sun and Moon

 “You know that’s illegal, right?”
 He snapped.

 “You haven’t explained anything.
 Secret societies?
 Magic?
 Blood rituals?
-I can’t follow up on any of it.”
+All of its nonsense.”

 “And what about the bird?
 What about the pyramidon falling right where you were standing?”

 “What about the bird?
 It must have flown off.
 And that pyramid?
 Poor timing.
 Anyway, we’re leaving.
-This was obviously a mistake.
-I’m still considering you a suspect,” he concluded.
+This was obviously a mistake,” he concluded.

 I made no further argument.
 I had learned what I wanted.
 We left the temple shaken, but alive, Chief Sharp leading the way.

 When we reached the first floor, the elevator doors opened, and we started across the lobby.
-Suddenly my nose picked up the same unnatural smells of sacrifice: whiffs of blood, smoke, sulfur, and candle wax.
-Someone involved in the events of the previous night was here.
+Suddenly my nose picked up the same unnatural smells of sacrifice I had just left.
+Candlewax, the iron bite of fresh blood, and the sulfur stink that would follow anyone who partook of the Cor Sanguine ritual, yet somehow these smells also tasted tinged with the stink of guilt and regret.
 I stopped in my tracks searching for the source.

 Chief Sharp noticed me on point, straight and still like an English-Setter.